-I offer private couple’s sessions, and two-day-intensive couples therapy, as well as classes to help couples have the connection they have always wanted.
+I offer private couple’s sessions, and two-day-intensive couples therapy, as well as weekly classes to help couples have the connection they have always wanted.
 The benefits are numerous.

 Why your primary relationship matters